DiegoMartinezGlez/SmartStrawberryGreenhouse/README.md

 *SmartStrawberryGreenhouse* is an IoT-GreenHouse project to frow strawberries.
 The main goal is to grow strawberries out of season with automations, using indoor lights and monitoring temperature and humidity to keep them into the required ranges.

 ## Requirements
 Basic experience with raspberries 3/4 and python3 for the IoT stuff.
+Python3 and pip3 installed.

 ## Project components
 ### Orchard